ericwbailey/ericwbailey.website/source/writing/dont-use-custom-css-mouse-cursors.md

 A custom cursor will probably be a small download, sure.
 But given that a custom cursor invites a huge amount of usability risk, this download is unnecessary.

+## What about browser extensions and user stylesheets?

+[People may be resourceful](https://ericwbailey.design/writing/truths-about-digital-accessibility/#non-technical-people-may-make-highly-technical-modifications-to-their-technology), but you shouldn't assume they’ll always be aware or motivated enough to fix the problem you created.

 ## So, why design anything?

 Don’t be so petulant.